Hawaii Army National Guard: Kingdom

 The earliest forerunner of the Hawaii Army National Guard was the Honolulu Rifles a militia formed in 1854.
 In 1887 it was certified as a paramilitary.

 Republic

 On January 27, 1893, following the Overthrow of the Hawaiian Kingdom, the National Guard of Hawaii was formed largely adopting men from the Honolulu Rifles.
 The first action as a national guard was during the Leper War a pyyrhic victory.

 Territory

-On August 12, 1898 National Guard of Hawaii was converted into the Hawaii Territorial Guard.
-In 1938 members of the Guard unit in Hilo aided striking workers against government authorities during the protest that became known as the Hilo Massacre.
-The Territorial Guard was disbanded in 1942 and the Hawaii Army National Guard was formed.
-Many feel it was a conspiracy to purge the guard of Japanese Americans.
-Although hundreds of Japanese-Americans were forced to leave the Guard, 1,300 were retained.
+On August 12, 1898 National Guard of Hawaii was converted into the Hawaii National Guard.
+In 1938 members of the 2nd BN, 299 INF RGT of the Hawaii National Guard unit in Hilo aided striking workers against government authorities during the protest that became known as the Hilo Massacre.
+In 1940, with the 298th INF RGT and 299th INF RGT of the Hawaii National Guard being Federalized, the Governor and Adjutant General had minimal troops available to carry out Territorial duties.

+After the attack on Pearl Harbor, the Hawaii Territorial Guard was created to serve as the stateside replacement for the National Guard.
+As a State Defense Force, the Hawaii Territorial Guard was not subject to federalization or deployment, but rather answered only to the governor.
+In January 1942, due to suspicions of their loyalty, Hawaii Territorial Guardsman of Japanese ancestry were dismissed.
+However, the Japanese members of the Hawaii National Guard who were on Active Duty with the 298th and 299th INF RGTs were retained until June 1942, when they were removed and placed in the Hawaiian Provisional Battalion.
+This unit would soon become the famed 100th Infantry Battalion.